liferay/liferay-docs/userGuide/en/chapters/14-configuring-liferay-properties.markdown

 	direct.servlet.context.enabled=true

 Set this to `true` to refresh the servlet associated with a JSP when the JSP has been modified.
-This property is not used unless the property `direct.servlet.context.enabled` is set to true.
+This property is not used unless the property `direct.servlet.context.enabled` is set to `true`.

 	direct.servlet.context.reload=true